Veteran-Capstone-Group/Veteran-Resource-WebApp/php/public_html/apis/category/README.md

 # Category API

 #### API INFO
-* What is our API
+* What is our Category API
-* How to use our API

 #### ENDPOINTS
 * Get All Categories